haxpax/gosms/README.md

 planned features
 -------
+- Allowing multiple mobile numbers with a single message in `/api/sms/`
 - CRUD support for messages, possibly support cancellation of message
-- authentication support for API
+- Authentication support for API
-- authentication support for WebUI
+- Adding authentication for Dashboard
-- support multiple devices with load balancing
+- Send an email to admin on high failure rate

 building on windows
 -------------------